Security-Auditing-Complex-of-Innovation/master/auditointisuunnitelma.md

 Roles (owner, users, suppliers - if outsourced)

-Target of this evaluation is LDIL's systems related to customer and payment information.
 Ldil is a national e-tailing company and it also has one physical store with POS-system.

-Scope of the evaluation includes systems directly related to customerdata.
-These systems are web-store, extranet, accounting system, logging system and physical store POS-system.
+Ldil business environment consists of information systems and different network domains.
+Target of this evaluation is LDIL's systems and networks related to customer and payment information.

 # 2 Audit target #